Renegades Rising: Mouse

 This is the second book in the Renegades Rising Series.

-Excerpt: Unproofed / Unedited: Chapter 1
+Excerpt: Unproofed / Unedited: Chapter 1: Amber

 Which was good because she’d struggled to keep her face expressionless.
 His words became a spiky ball in her gut, making it feel like she had swallowed a living cave rat.
 She’d always been able to sense a lie.
 Something about the tone of voice or the way a person held themselves always gave it away.
 She was not going to be safe, and they were not going to live happily ever after.